-In Active/Passive disk arrays, a disk can be bound to one particular controller on primary path the disk array or owned by a controller.
+primary path In Active/Passive disk arrays, a disk can be bound to one particular controller on the disk array or owned by a controller.
 The disk can then be accessed using the path through this particular controller.

-A disk group in which the disks are accessed by only one specific host in a cluster. private disk group public region A region of a physical disk managed by VxVM that contains available space and is used for allocating subdisks.
+private disk group A disk group in which the disks are accessed by only one specific host in a cluster.

-A region of a physical disk used to store private, structured VxVM information. private region
+A region of a physical disk used to store private, structured VxVM information. private region is used for allocating subdisks.